 Khatu Shyam was a discovery for me on this Jaipur Trip.
 I heard about it and safely assumed it is a temple dedicated to Krishna – for do we not call him Shyam?
 Khatu, I assumed must be some local legend associated with him.
 Well, Krishna is definitely a part of the story, but he is not the Khatu Shyam.

-If you know Hindu religion even a wee bit, you know we have Gods for every possible rhyme and reason.
-I can make a long list of Gods to go to for every need, anytime or any emotion.
+If you know the Hindu religion even a wee bit, you know we have Gods for every possible rhyme and reason.
+I can make a long list of Gods to go to for every need, anytime, or any emotion.
 Even then, I was unaware of this God – who is always there to support the defeated.
 He is called Barbarik and he always supports the one who is defeated.
 Popularly known as ‘Haare ka Sahara’ i.e. the support of the defeated.

 Who is Barbarik or Khatu Shyam?

 Barbarik is the grandson of Bhim – the second Pandav of Mahabharata.
 His parents are Ghatotkach and Maurvi.
 Ghatotkach was the son of Bhim and tribal princess Hidimba.